-Like all my experiences post-bereavement, this too was hued by my experience of grief, and I cried a little – the kind of tears that come up when you recognize that you have arrived at a threshold to the next chapter of your life, and it’s different than you pictured, yet more incredible and beautiful than you could have guessed, and you are overwhelmed with gratitude.
+Like all my experiences post-bereavement, the proposal was hued by my experience of grief, and I cried a little – the kind of tears that come up when you recognize that you have arrived at a threshold to the next chapter of your life, and it’s different than you pictured, yet more incredible than you could have guessed precisely because of what you know now, and you are overwhelmed with gratitude.

 I can’t tell anyone how to know it’s right.
 I want to tell you that you’ll know, except you may not, at first.
 And there’s not enough space in a blog post to delve deeply into how I turned my life around – but the best advice I ever got was to proceed with an open heart and a flexible mind.
 Life has so much in store for us when we allow it to flow through us.
 Like all things natural, love flows when we are open to it; when we send our love out to the people we meet everywhere, and open ourselves to the world.
 It’s incredibly difficult to stay open, after being so devastated, but the rest of your time on this earth will be so much more tolerable, so much fuller and rewarding, if you can find a way to let the sunshine in, one tiny ray at a time.
 It doesn’t mean you have to forget anything, it doesn’t mean you have to deny how wonderful your time with that person was, it doesn’t mean you can’t hang the photos or visit the cemetery or keep your rituals.
 In fact, still today, I believe that Manny comes through to me, and is around.
 And I think he would be relieved to see that someone is taking care of me.
 I was in such a deep, deep hole after he passed.
 Sometimes I wonder if he had a hand in picking the man who saved me from it.